WIT-Vibin-2021/moviesApp/README.md

 ---
 __Recommended Movies__
 > Like Similar movies user can see the recommended movies list, once click on the button in the movie card.
 Once user clicked those buttons, based on the selected movie recommended movies will be listed out from the TMDB API endpoint in a new page.

 __URL:__ /recommended/:movieId

 ![image](https://github.com/WIT-Vibin-2021/moviesApp/blob/master/images/13%20Reccommended.png)
 ---
 __TV Shows (Popular)__
 > Tv Shows menu have a submenu to open the Popular tv shows, it will list out the popular tv shows from the TMDB endpoint.

 __URL:__ /tvshows/popular

 ![image](https://github.com/WIT-Vibin-2021/moviesApp/blob/master/images/14TVShows.png)
 ---
 __Upcoming Movies Page__
 > Listed out the upcoming Movies from TMDB API endpoint.
 List sorted based on the date of movie.

 __URL:__ /movies/upcoming

 ![image](14.png)
 ---
 __Movies more info Page__
 > On the move card, given option for more information, if user click the button; New page will open with more details of the movie.

 __URL:__ /movies/:movieId

 ![image](https://github.com/WIT-Vibin-2021/moviesApp/blob/master/images/15MoreInfo%20Movies.png)
 ---
 __Review Summary__
-> Movies page more details page have button on the top right for seeing the review Summary __URL:__ /movies/:movieId
+> Movies page more details page have button on the top right for seeing the review Summary.

+__URL:__ /movies/:movieId

 ![image](https://github.com/WIT-Vibin-2021/moviesApp/blob/master/images/16ReviewSummary.png)
 ---
 __Full Review __
 > From the summary window, if user wish to read full review, can click on the Full Review link.
 Which show the full review in the same page.

 __URL:__ /movies/:movieId

 ![image](https://github.com/WIT-Vibin-2021/moviesApp/blob/master/images/17FullReview.png)